Skip to main content

 Can I use Concerta or Vyvanse while pregnant?

-Stimulants such as Concerta or Vyvanse are generally not used in pregnancy due to lack of safety information and the risk of harm to the unborn baby.
+Stimulants such as Concerta or Vyvanse are generally not used in pregnancy due to a lack of safety information and the risk of harm to the unborn baby.
 Contact your prescriber right away if you take Concerta or Vyvanse and find out that you are pregnant.

 Can I use Concerta or Vyvanse with alcohol?